How I Loaded 100K+ Dynamics 365 Contacts Without Crashing the Browser

 Handle errors

 Always add an error function — never leave .then() without one.
+Silent failures are hard to debug.

 function getMultipleAccounts() {